Do the receptive fields in the primary visual cortex span a variability over the degree of elongation of the receptive fields?: Introduction

-While overall qualitative comparisons between predictions from this principled theory have been successfully made to neurophysiological recordings of receptive fields of simple cells by DeAngelis {\em et al.\/}\ (\citeyear{DeAngOhzFre95-TINS,deAngAnz04-VisNeuroSci}), Conway and Livingstone (\citeyear{ConLiv06-JNeurSci}) and Johnson {\em et al.\/}\ (\citeyear{JohHawSha08-JNeuroSci}), the publicly available data regarding full receptive field recordings are quite limited, why further experimental evidence would be needed to firmly either reject or support the stated hypotheses about affine covariance and Galilean covariance.
+While overall qualitative comparisons between predictions from this principled theory have been successfully made to neurophysiological recordings of receptive fields of simple cells by DeAngelis {\em et al.\/}\ (\citeyear{DeAngOhzFre95-TINS,deAngAnz04-VisNeuroSci}), Conway and Livingstone (\citeyear{ConLiv06-JNeurSci}) and Johnson {\em et al.\/}\ (\citeyear{JohHawSha08-JNeuroSci}), publicly available data regarding full receptive field recordings are quite limited.
+Thus, further experimental evidence would be needed to firmly either reject or support the stated hypotheses about affine covariance and Galilean covariance.

-In the lack of such neurophysiological data regarding full receptive field recordings, one could, however, aim to instead obtain indirect cues regarding a possible variability in the degree of elongation of the receptive fields, by making use of the recordings of the orientation selectivity of visual neurons by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}), which show a substantial variability regarding broad {\em vs.\/}\ sharp tuning of the receptive fields in the primary visual cortex.
+In the lack of such neurophysiological data regarding full receptive field recordings, one could, however, aim to instead obtain indirect cues regarding a possible variability in the degree of elongation of the receptive fields, by making use of the recordings of the orientation selectivity of visual neurons in previous studies: Experimental results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}) show a substantial variability regarding broad {\em vs.\/}\ sharp tuning of the receptive fields in the primary visual cortex.
+Goris {\em et al.\/}\ (\citeyear{GorSimMov15-Neuron}) report comparably uniform distributions of the degree of orientation selectivity of simple and complex cells, in terms of histograms of the resultant of the orientation selectivity curves.

-In a companion paper (Lindeberg \citeyear{Lin24-arXiv-OriSelAffGaussGabor}), we have established a strong direct link between the orientation selectivity and the elongation of the receptive fields according to the idealized generalized Gaussian derivative model for visual receptive fields (as will be summarized in Section~\ref{sec-conn-ori-sel-elong}).
-If we would assume that that model would constitute a sufficiently valid model for the population of simple and complex cells in the primary visual cortex, then we could by logical inference infer possible indirect support for the working hypothesis, in that the variability in the orientation selectivity of the receptive fields would correspond to a variability in the degree of elongation of the receptive fields.
+In a companion paper (Lindeberg \citeyear{Lin25-JCompNeurSci-orisel}), we have established a strong direct link between the orientation selectivity and the elongation of the receptive fields according to the idealized generalized Gaussian derivative model for visual receptive fields (as will be summarized in Section~\ref{sec-conn-ori-sel-elong}).
+If the generalized Gaussian derivative shape is indeed a good model for simple and complex cells in V1, then variations in their elongation would logically correspond to a variations in their orientation selectivity.